tonyday567/chart-svg/readme.md

 See the code in Chart.Examples for practical usage.

-Also included is an example which demonstrates reanimate integration.
+Also included is an app which demonstrates reanimate integration.

 Chart Types
 ===